 British Airways’ tricky Gatwick situation

-For some context, British Airways had been trying to decide what to do at Gatwick even since before the pandemic:
+For some context on why British Airways is setting up a subsidiary at Gatwick, the airline had been trying to decide what to do with Gatwick even before the pandemic:

 - Both Gatwick and Heathrow are slot restricted, with Heathrow slots being especially expensive and hard to come by